sahilg80/Tank-Battle-Game/README.md

     - Implemented object pooling to manage frequent spawning and destruction of entities, ensuring efficient memory usage.
     - Leveraged MVC design architecture for seamless communication between multiple entities.

-Branches:

-    - main: Offers the single-player version of the Tank Shoot game.
-    - multiplayer-tank-shoot: Provides the multiplayer mode where remote users can connect and battle against each other in real-time.